chandrakanth-1234/c-programs/pointers.md

-## Write a Program to print the address of variables using the address operator.
+## 1)Write a Program to print the address of variables using the address operator.
 ```c
 #include <stdio.h>
 int main() {